 Hi!
 I am a researcher at IGN, the French National Geographical Institute, in the computer science department MATIS.
 The focus of my research is to exploit the graph structure of spatial/temporal data to improve the precision and speed of learning methods.

 During my PhD I studied learning and optimization structured by large graphs (total variation, graphical models, etc).
-I now work on remote sensing application such as semantic semantization of LiDAR point clouds, satellite hyperspectral imagery and surface reconstruction.
-I have also developed an interest for deep models structured by graphs such as recurrent networks (GRU, LSTM, ECC).
+I now work on remote sensing application such as semantic semantization of 3D point clouds, satellite hyperspectral imagery, and surface reconstruction.
+I have also developed an interest for structured deep models, such as graph convolutions, recurrent neural network, and attention-based encoders.